ludocode/pottery/test/README.md

 test/unit.sh run-{c++17,gnu89}-{debug,release}
 ```

 The unit test suite also includes all examples in the `examples/` folder as well as all fuzz tests in the `test/src/fuzz/` folder.
-When building the examples, Pottery converts the `main()` function into a unit test, disables `printf()`, and disables a number of warnings.
+When building the examples, Pottery converts the `main()` function into a unit test and disables print statements and some warnings.
 This keeps the examples simple and runnable as standalone binaries.

 The unit test suite is itself made up of a bunch of test templates.
 For example the template [`test_pottery_array_ufo.t.h`](test/src/pottery/unit/test_pottery_array_ufo.t.h) tests a generalized array of `ufo_t`, a common test object.
 This template is instantiated to test vector, deque, etc.